 Please note:the ‘carrying on a business’ test will generally exclude land held for commercial development.

 This article is published by Modoras Accounting (QLD) Pty Ltd ABN 81 601 145 215.
 This article contains general information only and is not intended to represent specific personal advice (Accounting, taxation, financial or credit).
-While every effort is made to ensure that the information is accurate, users must be aware that some information may not be accurate or is no longer current.
 No individual personal circumstances have been taken into consideration for the preparation of this material.
 It is recommended that you obtain your own personal professional advice before making any financial or business decision.